CONIFER TREE ID BY CONE

 Some conifers can be recognised by their distinctive cones.
 For others the cone tells you what group of closely-related conifers the tree belongs to.
 For example, the cones of Pines look quite different from those of Cedars.
-Use this option to select a conifer group (genus), then use other features such as needles or bark to identify the specific tree in the genus.
-Click on a button to get photos of the cones of individual species where appropriate – Pines, Spruces, Firs and Cypresses.
-Click on the names in red to get info on tree species.
-To learn more about cones click on the button marked Conifer Life Cycle.
+For these conifers you can go to a deeper level of identification by clicking on a BUTTON, which is in the form of a name with a box round it e.g Pines, Spruces, Firs and Cypresses.
+Click on the names in red for a full description of a tree species.
+Click on any photo to enlarge it.

 Conifer tree ID by cone – shape, size, colour and position on the tree, six groups eg. Pines and Spruces, 12 species and links to more photos

 Seed cones, like female flowers, receive pollen and develop seeds.
 The seed cones are usually woody to protect the developing seeds.
 The protection takes the form of scales which have distinctive colours and shapes and lock together.
 The scales open up at an appropriate time to release the seeds.
 Note that Junipers and Yews have fleshy scales.